thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

 We accomplish a secondary task whilst desugaring lets, nesting let bindings correctly.
 `body` is the body expression of our innermost let binding, which will be the last element of `binds`.
-We walk binds backwards starting with `body`, constructing new let expressions out of the previous until we reach our first bindings.
+We walk binds backwards, constructing new let expressions out of the previous until we reach our first bindings.
-The first binding is our outermost let expression and should include all our other bindings within its body.
+The first binding is our outermost let expression, including all our other bindings within its body.

-Once we have our nesting in under, the work of producing `Ast` nodes is straight forward.
-Given a let expression `let <var> = <arg>; <body>` we turn it into a function immediately applied to an argument `Ast::app(.., Ast::fun(..., var, body), arg)`.
-This transformation works because the identifier bound by our let is only in scope for the body of the expression.
-The same way function parameters are only in scope for their function bodies.

 ## Let's see let in action

-Let's get a feel for our desugaring by working through an example.
+*Let's* get a feel for desugaring by working through an example.
 We'll start with the syntax:

 ```rs